-- 10 Select the language that you want the SAS Deployment Wizard to use when it displays text. - 11 Select Install SAS Software. - 12 If you have more than one SAS software order in your depot, the wizard prompts you to select the order that you want to deploy. - 13 Select Perform a Planned Deployment, and make sure that Install SAS Software and Configure SAS Software are both checked.
+- 12. Select Install SAS Software. - 13.
+If you have more than one SAS software order in your depot, the wizard prompts you to select the order that you want to deploy. - 14.
+Select Perform a Planned Deployment, and make sure that Install SAS Software and Configure SAS Software are both selected.